 8 Good Substitutes

-Curry leaves have a signature flavor with herbaceous, anise, and citrus notes.
-If you cannot find curry leaves, some substitutions will add flavor to your dish, but not all the flavor notes of the real thing.
+Curry leaves have herbaceous, anise, and citrus notes.
+If you cannot find fresh curry leaves, some substitutions will add a similar flavor to your dish.
+NOTE: I can't recommend store-bought dried whole or ground curry leaves because they can be quite flavorless.

 However, it would be a shame to avoid making a recipe because you don't have curry leaves.
-If you understand that, here are some ideas for reasonable substitutes from the best to the least similar:
+So here are some reasonable substitutes from the best to the least similar:

-- Kafir lime leaves (makrut): Most similar in flavor but the also can be difficult to find.
+- Kafir lime leaves (makrut): Most similar in flavor but they also can be difficult to find.

 - Lime or lemon zest: Readily available, a teaspoon of lime zest can add some of the citrus notes you get with the real thing.
 Buy unwaxed fruit.